Substitutions on compact alphabets: Acknowledgements

-\section{acknowledgements}
+\section{Acknowledgements}

-The authors would like to thank Michael Baake, Joel Feinstein, Natalie Priebe-Frank, Dirk Frettl\"oh, Alexey Garber, Philipp Gohlke, Samuel Petite, Nicolae Strungaru and Reem Yassawi for valuable discussions.
+The authors would like to thank Michael Baake, Joel Feinstein, Natalie Priebe Frank, Dirk Frettl\"oh, Alexey Garber, Philipp Gohlke, Gerhard Keller, Samuel Petite, Julia Slipantschuk, Nicolae Strungaru and Reem Yassawi for valuable discussions.
+We thank the referees for their valuable comments.
 NM is funded by the German Academic Exchange Service (DAAD) via the Postdoctoral Researchers International Mobility Experience (PRIME) Fellowship programme.
 DR acknowledges the support of the German Research Foundation (DFG) via SFB1283/1 2019-317210226.
-JW expresses his gratitude to the same SFB of the Faculty of Mathematics of Bielefeld University where a part of this work was completed.
+JW expresses his gratitude to the same SFB of the Faculty of Mathematics of Bielefeld University, where a part of this work was completed.